guillim/Arachnida/README.md

 Arachnida : simple web interface to pilot crawlers (Under Construction)
 =========

-Scrap the web easily, without coding knowledge very limited.
+Scrap the web easily -> no need to be a coding expert.
 Arachnida is providing a simple web interface to pilot powerful crawlers (running Headless Chrome)

 # Install (2 seconds) #